-New research by America's Edge found that increasing attracting skilled employees, strengthening local and state economies now, employed the most recent available (2009) data sets and IMPLAN models and adheres fully to standard input-output and IMPLAN conventions (see Appendix A for a complete explanation of IMPLAN and the report's methodology).
+New research by America's Edge found that attracting skilled employees, strengthening local and state economies now, and improving businesses' bottom lines can be achieved through cost effective and proven investments in quality early childhood care and education programs.7 employed the most recent available and adheres fully to standard inputoutput and IMPLAN conventions (see the Appendix for a complete explanation of IMPLAN and the report's methodology).

-What economic modeling is the most effective way to determine early education's economic impact in Montana?
+What economic modeling is the most effective way to determine early education's economic impact in Michigan?
 This report used IMPLAN, an economic modeling system first developed 18 years ago that is widely used for conducting a variety of economic impact and related analyses, to find the impact.
-This study
+This study additional \$1 invested in early care and education in Michigan, \$2.11 is generated in total spending within the state.
+This strong economic boost for local businesses is higher than investments in other major transportation (\$1.94), wholesale manufacturing (\$1.75).8 Research shows that among Michigan's major economic sectors that will spur local companies stay in business.

-This economic impact modeling system found that, for every additional \$1 invested in early care and education in Montana, \$1.61 is generated in total spending within the state.
-This strong economic boost for local businesses is higher than investments in other major sectors such as transportation (\$1.52), construction (\$1.49), mining (\$1.37), and utilities (\$1.32).8 Research shows that among Montana's major economic sectors that will spur economic growth, early care and education offers one of the smartest ways to create additional buying power for consumers and help local companies stay in business.
+This economic impact modeling system found that, for every sectors such as construction (\$1.95), trade (\$1.87), retail trade (\$1.76) and economic growth, early care and education offers one of the smartest ways to create additional buying power for consumers and help